 Third-party applications can lead to this error, and if you’re using screen-related or any software related to your graphics card, you might want to remove it and check if that solves the problem.

 Users reported that applications such as True Colour could cause this issue.

 So if you’re using this or any similar application, delete them and check if that solves the problem.

 Remember that many applications can leave leftover files and registry entries that can interfere with your system and cause this issue to reappear.

-To be sure that the problematic application is completely removed, we strongly recommend using an uninstaller software, such as IObit Uninstaller, to remove it.
+To be sure that the problematic application is completely removed, we strongly recommend using efficient uninstaller software that can erase the most stubborn programs from your PC.